 The waste service charge incorporating kerbside collection and recycling will increase on average by 4.5 per cent per property.

 This will be a revaluation year valuations will be as per the General Revaluation dated 1 January 2016 (as amended by supplementary valuations).
-The draft budget has been prepared based on 2014 valuation. (section 15.4) Refer Section 7 & 15 for further Rates and Charges details.
+Refer Section 7 & 15 for further Rates and Charges details.

 Key Statistics